ashchan/Mouse-Ring-v2/README.md

 4. Deep Sleep mode for energy saving can be activated in two ways:
 - by long press (around 5 seconds) left or right clicks
-- automatically after about 10 minutes of inactivity Waking up occurs by clicking the joystick.
+- automatically after about 10 minutes of inactivity

+Waking up occurs by clicking the joystick.

 ## Pre-work with the microcontroller
 1. Download CircuitPython .uf2 dedicated boot loader from [here](https://circuitpython.org/board/Seeed_XIAO_nRF52840_Sense/).
 2. Installing CircuitPython on the microcontroller according the [instruction](https://learn.adafruit.com/welcome-to-circuitpython).
-Simplifying: you need to reset and enter "boot" mode by quickly pressing the "Reset" button twice.
+Simplifying: is needed to reset and enter "boot" mode by quickly pressing the "Reset" button twice.

    ![Seeed Xiao nRF52840](/images/xiao_nRF52840.png)